fox-it/dissect-docs/docs/source/tutorial.rst

     Install date   : 2004-08-19 22:48:27+00:00
     Last activity  : 2004-08-27 15:46:33.820240+00:00

-To get the list of user accounts on this machine we use :doc:`target-query <target-query>`.
+To get the list of user accounts on this machine we use two tools :doc:`target-query <target-query>` and :doc:`rdump <rdump>`. `target-query`, as the names suggests, allows to query the images and produces records by default. `rdump` is used to process, filter and format the query results.
-Another tool at our disposal is :doc:`rdump <rdump>`.
-By default target-query gives us records, to process, filter and format results, we can feed them to rdump.
 Here we only select the name of the user:

 .. code-block:: console